 • Begin at birth in all clinics.
-While Reach Out and Read historically launched at the child's 6month visit, research supports starting Reach Out and Read at the earliest well-child visit after a child is born (generally, the 2-week visit.)
+While Reach Out and Read historically launched at the child's 6-month visit, research supports starting Reach Out and Read at the earliest well-child visit after a child is born (generally, the 2-week visit.)
 Doing so helps to take advantage of every opportunity to influence early brain development and establish nurturing family routines.

-By the end of FFY '22, Reach Out and Read will have put in place a plan to increase the number of clinics that implement the intervention from birth from 85 (25%) to 380 clinics (100%), the effort will https://www.reachoutandread.org/about/ ; https://www.reachoutandread.org/why-we-matter/the-evidence/ be complete after three to five years.
+By the end of FFY '22, Reach Out and Read will have put in place a plan to increase the number of clinics that implement the intervention from birth from 85 (25%) to 380 clinics (100%), the effort will be complete after three to five years.